 The image of Maya Devi, also known as the Nativity Sculpture dates back to 4th CE, which depicts the nativity scene, Maya Devi, holding a branch of a tree with her right hand for support in the time of her delivery.
 Next to her Gautami Prajapati, her younger sister, in supporting posture is standing.
-The newly born prince Siddhartha is standing upright on a lotus pedestal, with two celestial figures receiving him.
+The newly born Prince Siddhartha is standing upright on a lotus pedestal, with two celestial figures receiving him.

 THE PUSKARINI, THE HOLY POND

-Close by the Asoka pillar on the southern side lies the holy pond, Puskarini where Maya Devi bathed just before giving birth to prince Siddhartha and the infant prince is believed to have given first purification bath.
+Close by the Asoka pillar on the southern side lies the holy pond, Puskarini where Maya Devi bathed just before giving birth to Prince Siddhartha and the infant prince is believed to have given first purification bath.
 The pond has terraced steps and is riveted by beautifully layered bricks.

 THE ASOKAN PILLAR

 The historical pillar was erected by Emperor Asoka in 249 BC bears the first epigraphic evidence with reference to the birthplace of Lord Buddha.
-It is the most noteworthy monument and an authentic historic document of birthplace of Lord Buddha in Lumbini.
+It is the most noteworthy monument and an authentic historical document of the birthplace of Lord Buddha in Lumbini.
 The inscription engraved by Emperor Asoka is still intact and testifies the authenticity of the birthplace.
 The text written in Brahmi script and Pali language is translated as follows:

 King Piyadasi (Asoka), the beloved of the Gods, in the twentieth year of reign, himself made a royal visit.
 Sakyamuni Buddha was born here, therefore, the (birth Spot) marker stone was worshipped and a stone pillar was erected.
 The lord having been born here, the tax of the Lumbini village was reduced to the eighth part (only).

-MASTER PLAN OF LUMBINI
+A MASTER PLAN OF LUMBINI